puppetlabs/trapperkeeper/README.md

 # trapperkeeper

-Trapperkeeper is a lightweight clojure application / service framework.
+Trapperkeeper is a lightweight, pure Clojure framework for hosting long-running applications and services.
 It borrows some of the most basic concepts of the OSGi "service registry" to allow users to create simple "services" and bind them together in a single container, but it doesn't attempt to do any fancy classloading magic, hot-swapping of code at runtime, or any of the other things that can make OSGi and other similar application frameworks complex to work with.

 A "service" in trapperkeeper is represented as simply a map of clojure functions.
 Each service can advertise the functions that it provides, as well as a list of